Azure/azure-powershell/src/Cdn/Cdn.Autorest/docs/Get-AzFrontDoorCdnProfileResourceUsage.md

 # Get-AzFrontDoorCdnProfileResourceUsage

 ## SYNOPSIS
-Checks the quota and actual usage of endpoints under the given CDN profile.
+Checks the quota and actual usage of AzureFrontDoor endpoints under the given CDN profile.

 ## SYNTAX